yagpdb-cc/yagpdb-cc/CONTRIBUTING.md

 As noted above, there's a few things you have to do before contributing a new command to this repository.
 The sections below serve as a guide for new contributors.

-> **Note:** If you have questions, feel free to DM a project maintainer on Discord, ask in `#programming-discussion` channel on the YAGPDB support server, or open an issue here on GitHub.
+> **Note:** If you have questions, feel free to DM a project maintainer on Discord, ask in the `#programming-discussion` channel on the YAGPDB support server, or open an issue here on GitHub.

 ## Add a leading comment